 Ratings are very important to a bond issuer when the bond is first offered for sale, because a higher rating may reduce interest costs.
 After the initial sale, significant shifts in the issuer's financial condition could result in rating changes that may affect the bond's yield and market value.
 However, as long as the issuer does not default, a change in a bond's rating would not affect the coupon rate or the principal due upon maturity.

 Bonds carry other risks as well, such as market risk, interest rate risk, and inflation risk.
 However, these depend on factors that are difficult to measure or predict.

 The principal value of bonds fluctuates with changes in market conditions.
 A bond sold prior to maturity may be worth more or less than its original value.

 What bond ratings do agencies use?

 Bond rating agencies typically use similar scales, and it may be helpful to understand how to compare ratings from multiple agencies.

 This chart compares bond ratings in descending order of creditworthiness (from left to right) as judged by the three best-known credit agencies.

 Standard & Poor's and Fitch Ratings use the symbols + and – to denote the upper and lower ranges of ratings from AA to CCC; Moody's uses the numbers 1, 2, 3 to denote the upper, middle, and lower ranges from Aa to Caa.
-The bonds in bold are considered non-investment grade.

 Note: If a bond is insured (typically for lower-rated bonds), there will be two ratings, one for the bond issuer and one for the insurer.
 Bond insurance adds a potential layer of protection in the event that an issuer defaults, but it is only as good as the insurer's credit quality and ability to pay.
 An investor should not buy bonds based solely on the insurance.